jararias/caelus/README.md

 #### Load data

-In order to evaluate the algorithm, `caelus` can also access the individual site-and-year data files used to develop it, and that are available in the [https://doi.org/10.5281/zenodo.7897639](https://doi.org/10.5281/zenodo.7897639).
+In order to evaluate the algorithm, `caelus` can also access the individual site-and-year data files used to develop it, and that are available in [https://doi.org/10.5281/zenodo.7897639](https://doi.org/10.5281/zenodo.7897639).
 For instance, to load the data taken during 2014 in the BSRN station in Carpentras, France, one can do the following:

 ```python
 import caelus